harmonydata/harmonydata.github.io/content/en/blog/marketing.md

 Overall, marketing is an essential part of any research project on the scale of Harmony.
 We don't have corporate sponsorship and we're not funded by a university department.
 By effectively communicating the project's value and potential, marketing can help to achieve the project's goals and make a real impact on the world.

-In order to raise awareness of Harmony, we have taken the following marketing initiatives:
+In order to raise awareness of [the tool](/psychology-ai-tool/), we have taken the following marketing initiatives:

 * We have created a website to share information about the project, its goals, and its progress.
 * We are publishing articles and blog posts about Harmony.